Krishna Gaadi Veera Prema Gaadha: Reception

 Sangeetha Devi Dundoo of The Hindu wrote that the film is "An unlikely love story packs in a fair amount of humour in the rugged Rayalaseema terrain."
-She added that "Vishal Chandrasekhar’s music and Yuvaraj’s cinematography are apt for the film’s milieu.
+She added that "Vishal Chandrasekhar’s music and J. Yuvaraj’s cinematography are apt for the film’s milieu.
 The film has its share of fine performances.
 Nani is a treat to watch."

 Deccan Chronicle's Suresh Kaviryani wrote that "Nani once again proves that he is a good actor.
 He does comedy scenes with ease and one can say that he is now a bankable star.
 Mehreen, too, has done an excellent job as the female lead and doesn’t look like a debutante at all."

 On Raghavpudi's direction, a reviewer Sify opined that "As writer and director, Hanu Raghavapudi has shown his mark once again in telling a story differently with rich visuals.
 He has acquired his distinct style and that is visible in this movie too."